Battle of Komaki and Nagakute: Battle of Nagakute

-Yasumasa circulates a derogatory manifesto proclamations which condemn Hideyoshi conduct which Yasumasa view as betrayal towards the will of Oda Nobunaga and also insulting Hideyoshi origin from humble peasant class.
-Hideyoshi become furious after hearing this proclamation and issuing order that he will reward of 100,000 Kan (Japanese gold ingot) to anyone who could bring him the head of Yasumasa.
+Yasumasa circulated derogatory manifesto proclamations which condemned Hideyoshi's conduct, which Yasumasa viewed as betrayal towards the will of Oda Nobunaga and also insultes Hideyoshi's origin from a humble peasant.
+Hideyoshi become furious after hearing this proclamation and issued an order that he would reward of 100,000 Kan (Japanese gold ingot) to anyone who could bring him the head of Yasumasa.
 (Note: This story of Yasumasa insulting Hideyoshi was first appeared in a work of Arai Hakuseki.
 Historian Watanabe Daimon stated that it is difficult to confirm the truth of this story.)

+Further battles before the truce

+On June 7, Fuwa Hirotsuna, having run out of options, requested peace through Hideyoshi's vassal Ichiyanagi Naosue.
+On June 10, he surrendered the castle and retreated to Kiyosu Castle.
+On June 12, Ieyasu left Mount Komaki in the care of Sakai Tadatsugu and retreated to Kiyosu Castle.
+On June 13, Hideyoshi was hoping for reinforcements from the enemy, but seeing that Ieyasu and Nobukatsu would not respond to any provocations, he retreated to Ogaki Castle, and returned to Omi on the 21st and to Osaka on June 27.